 - Case Study 1: Programmed I/O Device

 This case study reviews and demonstrates all the topics discussed in the seminar to this point.
-To do this, the instructor takes students on a guided walk-through of the code for a driver for “the world’s simplest device”, reviewing and reinforcing concepts along the way.
+To do this, the instructor takes students on a guided walk-through of the code for a driver for a very simple PCIe Digital I/O device, reviewing and reinforcing concepts along the way.
 All phases of driver operation are reviewed from device discovery, to claiming hardware resources, processing power state changes, and processing and completing requests both synchronously and asynchronously.

 - I/O Targets

 How a driver sends Requests to other drivers in the system, and optionally receives the results.
 Local, Remote, and Special I/O Targets.
 Both synchronously and asynchronously send operations are discussed.
 Completion routines are also covered.